UTC Sheffield City Centre: Admissions

-UTC Sheffield City Centre had an initial intake of students aged 14 and 16 (academic years 10 and 12) in 2013, but has expanded to accommodate students aged 13 to 19.
+UTC Sheffield City Centre had an initial intake of students aged 14 and 16 (academic years 10 and 12) in 2013, but has expanded to accommodate students aged 13 to 19 (academic years 9 and 13).
 The primary catchment area of the UTC is the Sheffield City Region.
 Where the number of applications for admission to the UTC is greater than the number of places, a proportion of places are awarded to students from each district within the city region.

 Curriculum

 UTC Sheffield City Centre specialises in advanced engineering and manufacturing and creative and digital media.
-Pupils aged 14 to 16 study for a diploma in one of the specialised areas – either engineering and manufacturing, or creative and digital media.
+Pupils study for a diploma in one of the specialised areas – either engineering and manufacturing, or creative and digital media.
 Pupils also study a core range of GCSEs.
 Sixth form students also choose between the two specialisms and take a diploma with at least two A Levels.
 The choice of specialism determines the A Levels on offer to the student.